lisa-ufersa/django-quickproject/README.md

 #### System Requirements

-To build web applications with DRF you will need include the following requirements on your system:
+To build web applications with DRF you will need to include the following requirements on your system:

 - Python 3.10 or lattest version;
 - Pip 22.0 or lattest version;